elvybean/yandiya-cbm-library/README.md

 ## Current: Version 0.1.1 | In Development: Version 0.2

 - a python library written for Yandiya Technologies Ltd during my T Level Industry Placement.
-- currently meets 2 out of 5 of the milestones listed in the proposal
-  - almost meets a 3rd milestone - 50% the way there

 ## Description